-The County's auditors reported 6 findings and recommendations, which are summarized below and included in the County's Single Audit Report where there is further information and the County's responses.
+The County's auditors reported 5 findings and recommendations, which are summarized below and included in the County's Single Audit Report where there is further information and the County's responses.
 Because of these findings, the County's auditors recommended corrections to the financial statements to correct certain amounts before the financial statements were finalized.
 The County needs to devote appropriate resources and implement policies and procedures to:

-- Reconcile all cash balances to the County Treasurer's and banks' cash balances monthly, investigate and resolve unreconciled differences in timely manner, and record all its cash accounts on its accounting system.
-The County had not reconciled its recorded balances to the County Treasurer's balances during the year and had not reconciled its payroll bank account since July 2016, resulting in unreconciled differences of over \$390,000 and \$6 million for these cash balances, respectively, and increasing the risk of error and the risk of theft or misuse of public monies.
+- Reconcile all cash balances to the County Treasurer's and banks' cash balances monthly and investigate and resolve unreconciled differences in timely manner.
+The County had not reconciled its recorded balances to the County Treasurer's balances during the year and had not reconciled its payroll bank account since July 2016, increasing the risk of error and the risk of theft or misuse of public monies.
 A similar finding was reported in the prior year. - Perform year-end closing and financial statement preparation procedures so that it can meet its annual financial reporting deadlines.
-Although the County's federal compliance audit deadline was extended to September 30, 2021, the County's creditors required annual audited financial statements sooner.
+Although the County's federal compliance audit deadline was extended to September 30, 2022, the County's creditors required annual audited financial statements sooner.
 The County was unable to meet this financial reporting deadline because of significant corrections it made several months after year-end, which delayed the audit.
-A similar finding was reported in the prior year. - Maintain, reconcile, and review its capital asset records for accuracy and completeness to reduce the risk of errors in the infrastructure and other capital asset balances, including the related depreciation, that the County reports in its financial statements.
 A similar finding was reported in the prior year. - Record revenues and accrue receivables in the correct fiscal year by identifying when the County has earned the revenues it collects based on its review of court and other departments' records, rather than based on assumption.
-A similar finding was reported in the prior year. - Update its information technology (IT) policies and procedures annually and restrict access to IT systems and data so that programmers do not have the ability to process transactions or change IT systems and data without going through the change process and so that users have access that is appropriate for their job responsibilities.
-A similar finding was reported in the prior year. - Separately identify County matching costs from federal award expenditures when preparing the schedule of expenditures of federal awards (SEFA).
-The County initially reported nearly \$405,000 in matching costs in error, overstating its federal award expenditures.
-This error was not detected and corrected during the County's SEFA preparation and review process.
+A similar finding was reported in the prior year. - Maintain supporting documentation for all hours worked and ensure this documentation is approved by the employee's immediate supervisor as required by County policy. - Monitor subawards to ensure that the County completes the required monitoring procedures for all subrecipients of federal program monies.